How do I add analysis tags to an assessment?

 Open the Content Library.

 Make sure you have Edit mode selected and navigate to the assessment you wish to add analysis tags to.
-Next, click the Edit exam button at the top.
+Next, right click the exam and select Edit exam.

 Analysis tags can only be added to exam type content.
 To check the type of content, select the material and look on the right-hand side of the screen for the Type section.
 There are three different content types — List, Smart Lesson, and Exam.